Jaguars WR Zay Jones arrested in Florida on domestic battery charge

 “We are aware of the situation and are in the midst of gathering information,” the Jaguars said in a statement, via The Associated Press.
 “We will have no further comment at this time.”

-Jones, 28, has played in just three games this season while dealing with knee soreness — which has kept him out of the Jaguars’ last four games and six of their last seven.
+Jones, 28, has played in three games this season while dealing with knee soreness that has kept him out of the Jaguars’ past four games and six of their past seven.
 He has 78 yards and two touchdowns on eight catches this season.
 He returned to practice in a limited capacity last week, but it’s still unclear when he will be healthy enough to play again.
 Jones last played against the Buffalo Bills on Oct.
-8, where he had 23 yards and a touchdown on three catches.
+8, when he had 23 yards and a touchdown on three catches.

-The Jaguars will host the Tennessee Titans next week.
-They hold a 6-3 record, which leads the AFC South, despite last week’s 34-3 loss to the San Francisco 49ers.
+The Jaguars will host the Tennessee Titans on Sunday.
+They hold a 6-3 record, which leads the AFC South, despite Sunday's 34-3 loss to the San Francisco 49ers.
 That loss snapped a five-game win streak.